freenas/freenas-docs/userguide/intro.rst

 * Docker has been removed as a
   :menuselection:`Virtual Machines`
+  option.

-  option and the Grub boot loader is now supported.
+* Grub boot loader is supported.

 These screen options have changed: